 The Canon MF445dw is a good printer for students.
 It prints black and white documents very quickly, and it's very cost-effective due to the cartridge's exceptional yield.
 It has a scanner, it has wide connectivity options, and its mobile app allows you to perform most tasks using your smartphone.
 Unfortunately, it can't print in color.

-The Canon imageCLASS MF445dw is an outstanding printer for printing black and white documents.
+The Canon imageCLASS MF445dw is a fantastic printer for printing black and white documents.
 The cartridge yields a lot of pages, which is great for those who regularly print in bulk.
 The toner cartridge is relatively inexpensive, making it very cost-effective in the long run.
-It prints black and white documents extremely fast and it large input trays, so you don't have to constantly load more paper.
+It prints black and white documents extremely fast and it has large input trays, so you don't have to constantly load more paper.

-The Canon MF445dw is a bad printer for printing photos.
+The Canon MF445dw is a bad printer for printing photos, but it isn't designed for this.
 It can only print in black, and the quality of the photos is terrible.
 Furthermore, it can't print on glossy photo paper and doesn't support any photo paper sizes either.